iiccsss/iiccsss.github.io/_pages/registration.md

 <br>

 ### Participant contributions: Lightning talks
-The summer school is not only meant for you to listen to our invited speakers, but also to interact with and learn from your peers!
-A great way to do this is to present a project you are working on as a lightning talk (~15 min).
-It is not necessary to commit to giving a presentation during registration, but in the registration form we will ask you to indicate how likely you are to present.
-We will then contact you again a little bit closer to the event, and ask you to provide more information about your talk.
+Participation in the summer school means not only listening to the invited speakers, but also interacting with and learning from your peers!
+A great way to do this is to present a project you are working on as a lightning talk (≤15 min).
+It is not necessary to commit to giving a lightning talk during registration, but in the registration form we will ask you to indicate how likely you are to present.
+We will then contact you again ahead of the event, and ask you to provide the title and abstract of your talk.